frasertheking/DeepPrecip/README.md

 ## Data

-Preprocessed example .CSV datasets are provided in the data folder, however the raw MRR, Pluvio and meteorologic files are also available via the Zenodo link: https://doi.org/10.5281/zenodo.5976046
+MRR, Pluvio and meteorologic files are also available via the Zenodo link: https://doi.org/10.5281/zenodo.5976046

 ## Train/Test